WTTJ/dot_dotjs-website/SpeakerGuidelines.md

 ### 1. Understand what makes dotJS special

-dotJS is closer to a TED conference than to a regular tech conference (the dotJS team also organizes TEDxParis)
+dotJS is much closer to a TED conference than to a regular tech conference (the dotJS team also organizes TEDxParis)

 It means that:
 * We'll completely break the "No Stage" rule of JSConf and have a *spectacular* stage instead (http://dotjs.eu/venue)